BLPR: Robust License Plate Recognition under Viewpoint and Illumination Variations via Confidence-Driven VLM Fallback: Data Collection

-Moving forward, we collected 506 images in La Paz, Bolivia for the OCR module of the framework, each containing a unique license plate, and annotated the individual characters for object detection.
+Subsequently, we collected 520 images in La Paz, Bolivia, for the OCR module of the framework, each containing a unique license plate, and annotated the individual characters for object detection.
 This dataset, designated as BLPR-C, exhibited a class imbalance ratio of 5.11 and a normalized entropy of 0.959 (see Figure \ref{fig:blpr-c-composition}).
 To address this, a balancing-focused data augmentation strategy was developed, in which ROIs from underrepresented classes were extracted and patched into the bounding boxes of more frequent categories.
 This augmentation phase reduced the imbalance ratio to 1.05 and increased the normalized entropy to 0.998, resulting in a total of 1,374 images.
-To further simulate challenging scenarios, a secondary augmentation process was applied to the balanced dataset, in which each plate was expanded into six variants, including clockwise and counterclockwise tilting and shearing, Gaussian blurring, and the addition of salt-and-pepper noise.
+To further simulate challenging scenarios, a secondary augmentation process was applied to the balanced dataset, in which each plate was expanded into six variants, including clockwise and counterclockwise tilting and shearing, Gaussian blurring, and the addition of Gaussian noise.
 This process resulted in a total of 9,615 annotated license plate images.

-Finally, an additional dataset, BLPR-D, was created specifically for validation.
+Finally, an additional dataset, BLPR-D, was created for independent validation under controlled acquisition conditions.
 This dataset consists of street-level images captured from different perspectives and under varying lighting conditions.
-Each image is accompanied by a label that includes the image name, ambient luminance (measured in lux), plate annotations in string format, and metadata describing the plate's distance and angle relative to the camera.
-The number of samples and characteristics of the four datasets (BLPR-A, BLPR-B, BLPR-C, and BLPR-D) are shown in Table \ref{tab:lpr-regional-datasets}.
+Each image is accompanied by a label that includes the image name, ambient luminance measured in lux, plate annotations in string format, and metadata describing the plate's distance and angle relative to the camera.
+The number of original samples and characteristics of the four datasets (BLPR-A, BLPR-B, BLPR-C, and BLPR-D) are shown in Table \ref{tab:lpr-regional-datasets}.